iotux/mqtt-relay/README.md

 brokerInPassword:
 # topicIn is mandatory.
 It can be with or without MQTT wildcards
 # It needs to be surrounded by quotes if the "#" wildcard is included
-topicIn: "tibber/#"
+topicIn: "whatever/#"

 # Params for the destfination broker
 # This example is for a remote broker secured with SSL/TLS and authentication
-brokerOutUrl: mqtt://broker.example.com:8883
+brokerOutUrl: mqtts://broker.example.com:8883
-brokerOutUser: your-user-name
+brokerOutUser: your_username
-brokerOutPassword: your-very-secret-password
+brokerOutPassword: your_very_secret_password
 # topicOutPrefix can be blank or whatever with or without a trailing "/".
 # This will be prepended to outgoing topic
 topicOutPrefix: relay/